-The Economic and Workforce Development Division certifies Course Content that the participant meets the requirements to receive Examine Article 230 and Article 250 of the 2011 NEC.
-Professional Development Units (PDU's) in compliance Determine different load calculations and size conductors with the Continuing Competency Program outlined by for grounding and bonding at services and at the load. the State Electrical Board of Division Registrations of the Colorado Department of Regulatory Agencies.
-The PDU's General requirements are considered applicable to consumer protection and meet Wiring and protection the core competencies of the designated topic as identified Grounding versus bonding by the State Electrical Board.
+The Economic and Workforce Development Division certifies that the participant meets the requirements to receive Professional Development Units (PDU's) in compliance with the Continuing Competency Program outlined by the State Electrical Board of Division Registrations of the Colorado Department of Regulatory Agencies.
+The PDU's are considered applicable to consumer protection and meet the core competencies of the designated topic as identified by the State Electrical Board.